Fuel economy in aircraft: Altitude

 Air density decreases with altitude, thus lowering drag, assuming the aircraft maintains a constant equivalent airspeed.
 However, air pressure and temperature both decrease with altitude, causing the maximum power or thrust of aircraft engines to reduce.
 To minimize fuel consumption, an aircraft should cruise close to the maximum altitude at which it can generate sufficient lift to maintain its altitude.
 As the aircraft's weight decreases throughout the flight, due to fuel burn, its optimum cruising altitude increases.

 In a piston engine, the decrease in pressure at higher altitudes can be mitigated by the installation of a turbocharger.

 Decreasing temperature at higher altitudes increases thermal efficiency.

 Airlines

-Since early 2006 until 2008, Scandinavian airlines (SAS) was flying slower, from 860 to 780 km/h, to save on fuel costs and curb emissions of carbon dioxide.
+Since early 2006 until 2008, Scandinavian Airlines was flying slower, from 860 to 780 km/h, to save on fuel costs and curb emissions of carbon dioxide.

 From 2010 to 2012, the most fuel-efficient US domestic airline was Alaska Airlines, due partly to its regional affiliate Horizon Air flying turboprops.